SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/examples/Starfish/starfish.md

 ![Starfish robot modes](SartfishRobot_modes.png)

-With these different parameters we will after perform the reduction like explained [here](../../tutorial/modelOrderReduction.html#reduction-process-tutoriel)
+With these different parameters we will after perform the reduction like explained {doc}`here </usage/tutorial/modelOrderReduction>`.

 ## Results